maartenba/maartenba.github.io/src/data/blog/2010-06-16-aspnet-mvc-mvcsitemapprovider-20-is-out!.md

 redirect_from:
   - /post/2010/06/16/asp-net-mvc-mvcsitemapprovider-2-0-is-out.html
 ---
-<p>I&rsquo;m very proud to announce the release of the ASP.NET MVC MvcSiteMapProvider 2.0!
-I&rsquo;m also proud that the name of this product now exceeds the average length of Microsoft product names.
-In this blog post, I will give you a feel of what you can (and can not) do with this ASP.NET-specific SiteMapProvider.</p>
+I’m very proud to announce the release of the ASP.NET MVC MvcSiteMapProvider 2.0!
+I’m also proud that the name of this product now exceeds the average length of Microsoft product names.
+In this blog post, I will give you a feel of what you can (and can not) do with this ASP.NET-specific SiteMapProvider.

-<p>As a warning: if you&rsquo;ve used version 1 of this library, you will notice that I have not thought of backwards compatibility.
+As a warning: if you’ve used version 1 of this library, you will notice that I have not thought of backwards compatibility.
 A lot of principles have also changed.
-For good reasons though: this release is a rewrite of the original version with improved features, extensibility and stability.</p>
+For good reasons though: this release is a rewrite of the original version with improved features, extensibility and stability.

-<p>The example code is all based on the excellent <a href="http://www.asp.net/mvc/samples/mvc-music-store" target="_blank">ASP.NET MVC Music Store sample application</a> by <a href="http://weblogs.asp.net/jgalloway/" target="_blank">Jon Galloway</a>.</p>
+The example code is all based on the excellent [ASP.NET MVC Music Store sample application](http://www.asp.net/mvc/samples/mvc-music-store) by [Jon Galloway](http://weblogs.asp.net/jgalloway/).

-<h2>Getting the bits</h2>
+## Getting the bits

-<p>As always, the bits are available on CodePlex: <a href="http://mvcsitemap.codeplex.com/releases/view/47019" target="_blank">MvcSiteMapProvider 2.0.0</a> <br />If you prefer to have the full source code, download the example application or check the <a href="http://mvcsitemap.codeplex.com/SourceControl/list/changesets" target="_blank">source code</a> tab on CodePlex.</p>
+As always, the bits are available on CodePlex: [MvcSiteMapProvider 2.0.0](http://mvcsitemap.codeplex.com/releases/view/47019) If you prefer to have the full source code, download the example application or check the [source code](http://mvcsitemap.codeplex.com/SourceControl/list/changesets) tab on CodePlex.

-<h2>Introduction</h2>
+## Introduction

-<p>MvcSiteMapProvider is, as the name implies, an ASP.NET MVC SiteMapProvider implementation for the ASP.NET MVC framework.
-Targeted at ASP.NET MVC 2, it provides sitemap XML functionality and interoperability with the classic ASP.NET sitemap controls, like the SiteMapPath control for rendering breadcrumbs and the Menu control.</p>
+MvcSiteMapProvider is, as the name implies, an ASP.NET MVC SiteMapProvider implementation for the ASP.NET MVC framework.
+Targeted at ASP.NET MVC 2, it provides sitemap XML functionality and interoperability with the classic ASP.NET sitemap controls, like the SiteMapPath control for rendering breadcrumbs and the Menu control.

-<p>Based on areas, controller and action method names rather than hardcoded URL references, sitemap nodes are completely dynamic based on the routing engine used in an application.
-The dynamic character of ASP.NET MVC is followed in the MvcSiteMapProvider: there are numerous extensibility points that allow you to extend the basic functionality offered.</p>
+Based on areas, controller and action method names rather than hardcoded URL references, sitemap nodes are completely dynamic based on the routing engine used in an application.
+The dynamic character of ASP.NET MVC is followed in the MvcSiteMapProvider: there are numerous extensibility points that allow you to extend the basic functionality offered.

-<h2>Registering the provider</h2>
+## Registering the provider

-<p>After downloading the MvcSiteMapProvider, you will have to add a reference to the assembly in your project.
+After downloading the MvcSiteMapProvider, you will have to add a reference to the assembly in your project.
 Also, you will have to register the provider in your Web.config file.
-Add the following code somewhere in the &lt;system.web&gt; section:
+Add the following code somewhere in the <system.web> section:

 ```csharp
 <siteMap defaultProvider="MvcSiteMapProvider" enabled="true">